Search and Spotlight

 Offer find and replace functionality.
 While searching is great for locating content, it’s not ideal when a user has to manually change each found result.
 If a search feature is accompanied by a replace feature, the user can automatically change all found results in a single step.

-If appropriate, let people perform multi-document find operations.
+Consider letting people perform multi-document find operations.
 In an app that lets people edit multiple documents at once, the ability to perform a global search—and replace too, if applicable—across all open documents can be a valuable time-saving feature.

 Use a search field and scope bar to enable content filtering in a view.
 A search field lets people initiate text-based searches in a large collection of values and a scope bar helps them refine or filter results.
 For guidance, see Search Fields, Scope Bars, and Scope Buttons.